First of all… Where is Boa Vista?

 More Things to do in Boa Vista

--Visit the wreck of the Spanish cargo ship Cabo Santa Maria: Located at the Praia de Atalanta, north of the island, this place looks so close to Sal Rei (in fact, about 6 kilometres) but since there is NO road it can take more than half an hour to be reached!
-Most of the people book a guided tour- which is the wisest choice- and combine it with the surrounding dunes but we decided to go there alone by our rental jeep.
+-Visit the wreck of the Spanish cargo ship Cabo Santa Maria: Located at the Praia de Atalanta, north of the island, this place seems to be so close to Sal Rei when looking at the map (in fact, it’s only about 6 kilometers away) but since there is NO road it can take more than half an hour driving to be reached!
+Most of the people book a guided tour- which is the wisest and safest choice- and combine it with the surrounding dunes but we decided to go there alone by our rental jeep.
 It took us a while but this time we didn’t stick!

 The ship has been here since 1968 and to be frank I can’t believe how it has survived considering the harsh conditions surrounding it.
 The wind is very strong and the entire landscape is bizarre with an eerie feeling- I don’t think I could sleep around here at night!
-Should you decide to visit the wreck independently start early (before the tours rush over in here) but I wouldn’t recommend doing it completely solo as many things can go wrong (such as inaccurate GPS, being lost in the dunes etc.).
+Should you decide to visit the wreck independently start early (before the tours rush over in here) but I wouldn’t recommend doing it completely solo as many things can go wrong (such as inaccurate GPS, being lost in the dunes etc.) unless you are a very experienced traveller?

 -Drive towards the East villages: After visiting the shipwreck you can come back to the main road and turn left to drive to the end of this road (opposite of Sal Rei).
 You will pass through the tiny village of Bofarreira and then you will reach Joao Galego and Fundo de Figueiras villages.
 Both super small and at the latter you can find some local souvenirs shops and restaurants which are usually occupied by the resorts that bring their guests here.

--Braid your hair: I had been falling for braiding my hair for a long time but the fact that my hair is really long (as you can see from the above photo) always put me off.
+-Braid your hair: I had been falling for braiding my hair for a long time but the fact that my hair is really long (as you can see from the main photo of the post) had always put me off.
 I finally decided to give it a try at Boa Vista and I spent 6 hours non-stop sitting while an amazing lady was braiding my hair!
 If you ever decide to have your hair braided during your Boa Vista holidays contact me and I will pass you her details!
 The braids lasted for 3 months and I released them just because my hair had grown too much!
 Maybe not the usual thing-to-do in Boa Vista but well worth it if you are up for authentic braids!

 –Watch traditional dances/a live show: This is the super touristy thing-to-do of the list!
 Some beach restaurants offer live dancing /traditional shows which are designed for the tourists but are quite fun to watch.
 The resorts bring their guests here but we managed to slip in at Morabeza Bar&Restaurant one of those nights.
 Even though the food was quite pricey (for the local standards) the show was very enjoyable.
-However, my favourite night-out was watching a local band at the Siroco bar!
+However, my favourite night was when we watched a local band at the Siroco bar, an authentically-spent night out!

 How to Reach Boa Vista